-15.10.9 When errors or omissions in casework are noted, the forensic scientist has the obligation to ensure that an incorrect report does not leave the laboratory.
-However, if it is necessary to make material amendments to a report, an amended report shall be issued.
-The heading for the amended report shall contain the words "Amended Report."
-At the beginning of the amended report, a paragraph shall be inserted that describes the changes made in the amended report.
-This paragraph needs to be highlighted in some manneothat will draw the attention of the reader.
-In ETS, two of the options are to write the paragraph in capital letters or to put the paragraph in quotes.
-The original report shall be left in the case file.
-The analyst shall mark the original report by adding a statement noting that the report has been amended and initial and date the statement.
-It is recommended that these be the only markings on the original report.
-Suggested wording for the notation is This report has been amended."
-Only the amended report shall be stored electronically in the evidence tracking system. statement.
-It is recommended that these be the only markings on the original
+- 5.10.9 When it is necessary to make material amendments to a report, the new report will be uniquely identified, clearly reference the report that is being amended, and will be titled an amended report.
+Amended reports must comply with the same quality policies and quality procedures as original reports.
+Forensic Services reports are not replaced with a new corrected report.
+If changes need to be made, an amended report is issued. - Jorensic scientist ha es not leave the laborator, all amendments to a peport, an ...e heading for the amended report shall ...
+Keport."
+At the beginning of the amended requaserted that describes the changes made in the amena ... agraph needs to be highlighted in Copie manner that will dra ... on of the reader.
+In ETS, two of the options are to write the paragr. ... apital letters or to put the paragraph in quoies.
+The original report shall the left in the case file.
+The analyst shall marketive original report by adding a statement noting that the report has been mended and initial and date the statement.
+It is recommended that these be the only-invitalings on the original report.
+Suggested wording for the fanation is "This report has been amended."
+Only the amended report shall be stored efectivateally in the evidence tracking system.